 Basically, you earn a split of the profits after all costs have been paid.
 In some roofing companies this is 30% to 40% of the profit.
 Most of the reputable roofing companies pay their sales people at least 40% to 50% of the profits.
 If you’re going to take a job paying 30% of the profit, you’re probably making less than you could.

 The second part of this commission structure is the “overhead expense” or sometimes called “office expense”.
 In the company I learned under, the overhead was 10% of the contract.
 You can find roofing companies where the overhead is lower because they don’t have as many expenses.
-At Fireman Roofing, our overhead expense is 5% of the contract.
+At Fireman Roofing, our overhead expense is 5% of the contract for self-generated leads.

 Every roofing company runs sales contests and offers bonuses.
 These incentives can add to your bottom line.
 If you’re working for somebody that doesn’t have a bonus structure, walk into the office or call your boss on the phone and ask for one.
 They’ll be glad to set something up, a goal for you to reach for in order to get you some extra bonus money.